 According to the court papers, in February 1914 Marjory was living at Woodhill, Gerrards Cross, which was probably her family home.
 Ronald must also have left The Avenue around that time as another military man, Leslie Nugent, moved in in 1914.

 Outbreak of war

-Ronald returned to live in Henley.
-After war was declared, he donated money to the Town Hall which was being fitted out as a hospital and it is said he took great interest in its progress.
+Ronald returned to live in Henley where he donated money to the conversion of the Town Hall.
+The East India Club website explains: “On the outbreak of war he sold a painting which turned out to be a Dutch Master and with the proceeds said to be a £1m in current money he paid towards the conversion of Henley town hall into a hospital and maintained an interest in it.”
 He also volunteered for foreign service and obtained a captaincy in the 8th (Service) Battalion of the Royal Berkshire Regiment on 1 November 1914.

 The 8th had been formed at Reading in September 1914 and was attached as Army Troops to the 26th Division.
 They trained at Salisbury Plain and returned to Reading in November 1914.
 Ronald was promoted to Major on 30 December 1914.
 The Battalion moved to Sutton Veny in May 1915.
 (Sutton Veny was close to Warminster and Salisbury Plain: approximately 10 camps were built around the village and some 10,000 or more troops of the 26th and 34th Division were barracked there during training.)
 The Battalion left for France on 8 August 1915, landing at Le Havre, and transferred from the 26th Division to the 1st Brigade, 1st Division.

 The Battalion was engaged at the Battle of Loos in autumn 1915.
 Ronald was wounded by a shell burst during the advance on Hulluch and Loos on 25 September and his battalion was almost wiped out.